-- The percentage of housing completions on allocations has just hit the trigger for further investigation (52% where the trigger is 60%).
-This in part reflects a delay in delivery on 3 strategic Housing Sites at Slade Lane (Haverfordwest), Maesgwynne (Fishguard) and Shoals Hook Lane (Haverfordwest).
-Planning permissions exist on two of these sites but no delivery has yet taken place. - LDP monitoring targets for employment land are generally being met.
-Various sites and buildings have been developed for employment purposes since the LDP was adopted. - Progress towards delivery of the strategic employment allocations has been slower than anticipated, as described in more detail later in this report.
-Triggers for further investigation have been met at the Blackbridge and Trecwn Strategic Employment sites due to delay in delivery in each case.
-Welsh Ministers recently refused a DNS application for a biomass facility at Blackbridge (the decision was issued early in AMR year 6). - Retail indicators for the 5th year in a row suggest that many of Pembrokeshire's Town Centres are struggling. - During AMR year 5, the consenting of further renewable energy schemes was at a very modest scale in comparison with the early years of the Plan, a result of significant reduction of feed in tariffs for these projects.
-11.00 MW of additional renewable energy generating capacity was permitted in AMR year 5, in comparison with 6.11 MW in year 4, 34.77 MW in year 3, 68.6 MW in year 2 and 108.4 MW in year 1. - For minerals, good levels of hard rock resource are available in the Council's planning area, but a monitoring trigger has been activated in relation to terrestrial sand and gravel production, with Pembrokeshire production now being solely within the Pembrokeshire Coast National Park. - v.
-Discrete monitoring of Sustainability Appraisal and Habitats Regulations Appraisal objective indicates no significant issues which require further action.
+- The area of Greenfield land permitted for development is above target, but in line with policy approaches within the LDP. - During AMR year 6, the consenting of further renewable energy schemes was at a minor scale in comparison with the early years of the Plan, a result of significant reduction of feed in tariffs for these projects.
+Just 0.89MW of additional renewable energy generating capacity was permitted in AMR year 6, in comparison with 11.00 MW in year 5, 6.11 MW in year 4, 34.77 MW in year 3, 68.6 MW in year 2 and 108.4 MW in year 1.
+Welsh Ministers refused a major (49.9MW) renewable energy proposal, for a biomass facility at Blackbridge near Milford Haven, of 49.9MW, during AMR year 6. - For minerals, good levels of hard rock resource are available in the Council's planning area, but a monitoring trigger has been activated in relation to terrestrial sand and gravel production, with Pembrokeshire production now being solely within the Pembrokeshire Coast National Park.
+Pembrokeshire County Council has, however, received three Candidate Sites for LDP 2, proposing sand and gravel quarries.
+These will be evaluated in conjunction with Plan review. - Discrete monitoring of Sustainability Appraisal and Habitats Regulations ٧.
+Appraisal objective indicates no significant issues which require further action.